 What to look for:

-- Side rails should be fixed and not adjustable.
+- Fixed side rails: Side rails should be fixed, not adjustable.
 The U.S. Consumer Product Safety Commission (CPSC) banned the sale of adjustable side rails for safety reasons.
-Do not purchase or accept a used crib with an adjustable side rail.
+Do not buy or accept a used crib with an adjustable side rail.

-- The distance between slats must be no more than 2-3/8 inches (6 centimeters) to protect infants from falling out and toddlers from trapping their heads between the slats.
+- Proper slat distance: The distance between slats must be no more than 2-3/8 inches (6 centimeters) to protect infants from falling out and toddlers from trapping their heads between the slats.

 - Get the firmest mattress you can find.
-Don't rely on manufacturers' labels — test it yourself.
+Don't rely on manufacturers' labels — test it yourself by pushing firmly on the center and all sides of the mattress.
+Make sure the mattress holds firm and springs back in place quickly.
 This is extremely important because soft mattresses may play a role in sudden infant death syndrome (SIDS).

 - Be sure that the mattress fits snugly in the crib.
 This keeps a baby from slipping in between the mattress and the crib sides.
-Buy a mattress pad that fits tightly and make sure that the plastic mattress packaging has been removed.
+Make sure to remove any plastic mattress packaging before use.
+If you use a mattress pad, buy one that fits tightly.

-- Evaluate a used crib with extra care.
-There may be too much space between slats, or elaborate cut-outs in the headboard and footboard that can trap a baby's head.
+- Avoid cribs older than 10 years old: They may not meet the most recent safety standards.
+There may be too much space between slats or elaborate cut-outs in the headboard and footboard that can trap a baby's head.
 A crib made before 1978 may have a finish that contains lead, so a crib that has been in the family for generations may not be the best one to use!

 - Always place your baby on his or her back to sleep.